-A pituitary tumor is an abnormal growth in the pituitary gland, the part of the brain that regulates the body's balance of hormones.
+A pituitary tumor is an abnormal growth in the pituitary gland.
+The pituitary is a small gland at the base of the brain.
+It regulates the body's balance of many hormones.

 Most pituitary tumors are noncancerous (benign).
 Up to 20% of people have pituitary tumors.
-However, many of these tumors do not cause symptoms and are never diagnosed during the person's lifetime.
+Many of these tumors do not cause symptoms and are never diagnosed during the person's lifetime.

-The pituitary gland is a pea-sized endocrine gland located at the base of the brain.
-The pituitary helps control the release of hormones from other endocrine glands, such as the thyroid and adrenal glands.
-The pituitary also releases hormones that directly affect body tissues, such as bones and the breast's milk glands.
-These hormones include:
+The pituitary is part of the endocrine system.
+The pituitary helps control the release of hormones from other endocrine glands, such as the thyroid, sex glands (testes or ovaries), and adrenal glands.
+The pituitary also releases hormones that directly affect body tissues, such as bones and the breast milk glands.
+The pituitary hormones include:

 The causes of pituitary tumors are unknown.
-However, some are part of a hereditary disorder called multiple endocrine neoplasia I (MEN I).
+Some tumors are part of a hereditary disorder called multiple endocrine neoplasia I (MEN I).

-Most pituitary tumors produce too much of one or more hormones.
+Some pituitary tumors produce too much of one or more hormones.
 As a result, symptoms of one or more of the following conditions can occur: